Learn to Increase Your Serotonin Levels Naturally

 Exposure to Sunlight:

-- Spend time outdoors and get natural sunlight, especially in the early hours of the day.
-Sunlight promotes the synthesis of serotonin and regulates the circadian rhythm.
+- Spend time outdoors and get natural sunlight, especially early in the day.
+Sunlight promotes serotonin synthesis and regulates the circadian rhythm.

-- Consider taking short walks outside during the day.
+- Consider taking short walks outdoors during the day.

 Relaxation Techniques: